-You then specify how you want to export the data and more importantly the connection type which is under advanced options.
+Finally, an important thing to remember is the connection type which is under advanced options.
 You can read about the different connection policies from the Cosmos DB Docs.
 If you are behind a corporate firewall, Gateway mode is your best bet.
 Hit next and wait for the data migration to finish.

-You can automate these steps via the command-line as well.
+You can run these steps via the command-line as well.
 Head over to the folder where the tool was extracted, open the command line and run

 dt.exe --help.
 This launch the console version of the tool with useful help on usage and options on how to invoke the migrator via the command line.
-Great for automation.
+How nice!

 2. Cosmic Clone